-The IP addresses that you provide are used during the operating system download and application installing.
+The IP addresses you provide are used during the operating system download and application installation.
 These addresses are in use for most of the Ignite-UX download to a client.
 One address is required for each simultaneous download.

-This provision of DHCP capability is for the installation only, and you may want to limit configurations so that they do not interfere with prior DHCP server functions.
+This provision of DHCP capability is for the installation only.
+You might want to limit configurations so that they do not interfere with prior DHCP server functions.

 Permanent IP addresses are distributed using DHCP Services.
-Unless you are familiar with DHCP services, do not modify the DHCP Class ID field or the DHCP Addresses are temporary checkbox.
-The DHCP service is only used for client configurations that do not have predefined system host names and IP addresses.
+Unless you are familiar with DHCP services, do not modify the DHCP Class ID field or the DHCP Addresses are temporary check box.
+The DHCP service is only used for client configurations that do not have predefined system hostnames and IP addresses.

-Provide a range of available, permanent IP addresses in the DHCP Addresses fields indicating the range from lowest number to highest.
+Provide a range of available, permanent IP addresses in the DHCP Addresses fields to indicate the range from lowest number to highest.
 For example:

 You can supply these addresses once in Ignite-UX.
-After this initial definition, select the Networking and Communications area of SAM, then click Bootable Devices to modify these IP addresses.
+After this initial definition, use SAM to modify these IP addresses.